rbngtm1/AWS_Exam/sysops_administrator_key_notes/sysops.md

 Placement Groups
 Note:
-1. 1.
-By default, AWS places instances across different physical hardware.
+1. By default, AWS places instances across different physical hardware.
-2. 2.
-This minimizes the impact of a hardware failure
+2. This minimizes the impact of a hardware failure
-3. 3.
-Great approach for building resilient, highly available systems
+3. Great approach for building resilient, highly available systems
-4. 4.
-Not so great for low latency, high network throughput applications.
+4. Not so great for low latency, high network throughput applications.

 Placement Group is the solution for this.
 There are three types of placement groups.
-1. 1.
-Cluster Placement Group
+1. Cluster Placement Group
 Instances are all created in a single AZ. (low latency and high packet network performance)
-1. 2.
-Partition
+2. Partition
 Instances are created in logical segments called partitions, each located in a separate rack(s), with independent network and power.
 Partition Placement Groups are described as large groups of instances where each group is placed on separate hardware.

-1. 3.
-Spread
+3. Spread
 Each instance is created in separate rack, with independent network and power.
 Recommended for applications that have a small number of critical instances that should be kept separate from each other

 STORAGE GATEWAY
 Storage Gateway consists of an on-premise software appliance which connects with AWS cloud-based storage to give you a seamless and secure integration between your on-premises IT environment and AWS.
 Types of Storage Gateway
-1. 1.
-File Gateway- uses NFS/SMB
+1	File Gateway- uses NFS/SMB
-i.	i.
-Files stored as objects in your S3 buckets ii.	ii.
+  i.
+Files stored as objects in your S3 buckets
+	ii.
 Accessed using NFS or SMB mount point

-1. 2.
-Volume Gateway – uses (iSCSI)
+2. Volume Gateway – uses (iSCSI)
-a.	a.
+  a.
 Stored Volumes
-i.	i.
-Store your all data locally and only backup to AWS ii.	ii.
+     i.
+Store your all data locally and only backup to AWS ii.
 Entire dataset stored on-site, backed-up to S3 as EBS Snapshots
-a.	b.
+  b.
 Cached Volumes
-i.	iii.
-Use S3 as your primary storage and cache frequently accessed data in your Storage Gateway. ii.	iv.
+    i.
+Use S3 as your primary storage and cache frequently accessed data in your Storage Gateway. ii.
 Entire dataset stored in S3, only frequently accessed data cached on-site.
-1. 3.
-Tape Gateway – uses VTL(Virtual tape library)
+3. Tape Gateway – uses VTL(Virtual tape library)
-i.	i.
+  i.
 Is a VTL which provides cost effective data archiving in the cloud using Glacier.

 EXAM NOTES:

-1. 1.
-Configuration Recorder
+1. Configuration Recorder
 AWS Config uses Configuration Recorder to detect and capture changes for resources.
 When a Configuration Recorder is stopped or deleted, the configuration change trigger does not run while periodic triggers continue to run at a specified period.

-1. 2.
-Aggregator to collect data using AWS Config
+# Aggregator to collect data using AWS Config
 For multi-account multi-region data aggregation.
 AWS Config uses aggregator to collect data from all account in various regions.
 Accounts which are not part of AWS Organization need to be individually added so that Aggregator can be authorized to collect data from these accounts.

 CloudFront
 Note: You might find it easier to use Amazon S3 bucket policies than object ACLs because you can add files to the bucket without updating permissions.
 However, ACLs give you more fine-grained control because you’re granting permissions on each individual file.
 When an Amazon S3 bucket is not configured as website endpoint.
 Origin access identity can be used to restrict access directly to S3 bucket.
 OAI is a special CloudFront user which is associated with your distribution.
 S3 bucket policy is modified to allow OAI and deny all other access.
 Users accessing files use this OAI to access content from S3 bucket and cannot directly able to access S3 content bypassing CloudFront